Jesús Vassallo is a Spanish architect and a professor of

-Based in Houston and Madrid, his work for private clients and institutions ranges from architecture to urban design, with a consistent emphasis on construction and design excellence.
+Based in Houston and Madrid, his work for private clients and institutions ranges from buildings to urban design, with a consistent emphasis on construction and design excellence.
 Areas of focus include affordable housing, low-carbon construction technology, and adaptive reuse.
 His